-The Tribe Trust calculates taxable income in the same manner as a corporation at a rate of 39.60% using trust income tax rates on its modified gross income.
-Modified gross income includes gross income pursuant to Internal Revenue Code Section 61, less administrative expenses, certain losses from the sale, exchange or worthlessness of property, and net operating losses.
-The Trust's income tax expense for 2017 was not material.
+The Tribe Trust calculates taxable income in the same manner as a corporation, and its taxable income is taxed at a rate of 37% and 39.60% using trust income tax rates on its modified gross income, for the 2018 and 2017 tax years, respectively.
+Modified gross income includes gross income pursuant to IRC Section 61, less administrative expenses, certain losses from the sale, exchange or worthlessness of property, and net operating losses.